 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 Children with ependymoma may experience the following symptoms or signs.
 Sometimes, children with ependymoma do not show any of these symptoms.
 Or, these symptoms may be cause by a medical condition that is not a tumor.
-If you are concerned about a symptom or sign on this list, please talk with your child’s doctor.

 - Nausea and vomiting